nims-dpfc/M-DaC_XRD/README.md

 ### How to Cite M-DaC

 * Please refer to the cited example of the research and development using the M-DaC

 Ex)

-H. Nagao, M. Suzuki, H. Yoshikawa: "NIMS Materials Data Conversion Tools (M-DaC)", 2018, (https://github.com/nims-dpfc/M-DaC_XPS   or   https://github.com/nims-dpfc/M-DaC_XRD)
+H. Nagao, S. Matsunami, M. Suzuki, and H. Yoshikawa: "NIMS Materials Data Conversion Tools (M-DaC) ver 1.1"